Updated on August 22, 2022

-It takes a lot of time, effort, and money to build and run a business, which is why the mere thought of losing your business to your spouse upon divorce may seem too frustrating and devastating.
+It takes a lot of time, effort, and money to build and run a business, which is why the mere thought of losing your business to your spouse upon divorce may seem so frustrating and devastating.

 Separate vs. Community Property in Texas Property Division Disputes

-In order to determine if your spouse can get half of your business if you file for divorce, it is important to understand property division laws in Texas.
+In order to determine if your spouse can get half of your business upon divorce, it is important to understand property division laws in Texas.
 Unlike most other states, Texas is a community property state.
 This means that your property during a marriage can be split into two categories:

-Note: Separate property may lose its “separate” status if the assets become commingled (mixed) with community property during the marriage.
+Separate property may lose its “separate” status if the assets become commingled (mixed) with community property during the marriage.

-What is Equitable Division of Property in Texas?
+The Equitable Division of Property in Texas

 Texas is a community property state under Texas Family Code § 3.002.
-It means that all community property of a married couple must be split between the spouses in a just and equitable manner upon a divorce.
+This means that all community property of a married couple must be split between the spouses in a just and equitable manner upon a divorce.

 While “just and equitable” often results in a 50/50 split, the community property may not always be divided equally.
 If equitable is not “equal,” then what is it?
 Essentially, equitable means fair and just.
 In essence, this means your marital property will be divided in a manner that is considered fair, given the circumstances.

 Current employment and work history